Student Loan Standard Repayment Calculator

 Because standard repayment has the potential to be your shortest path to student debt freedom, it also is likely to come with the highest monthly costs.
 But if you have the cash flow to handle the payments, even for a short period of time until your income climbs higher, then it may make sense to do so.

-If you can't currently afford your payments, your first course of action should be to try monthly budgeting.
+If you can't currently afford your payments, your first course of action should be to try biweekly budgeting.

 But even if monthly budgeting doesn't help, you have alternate student loan repayment strategies such as consolidation and refinancing available to you.